rwinkhart/artix-install-script/README.md

 - opendoas is used in place of sudo
 - pipewire is used in place of pulseaudio
+- OpenRC is the chosen init system
 - EXT4 fast_commit mode is enabled by default
-- makepkg is configured with better compression algorithms than the defaults and is forced to use all cores
+- makepkg is configured for better than stock performance
+- a custom .bashrc with useful power management aliases is included
+- a custom script (xcaffeine.py) is included to keep the screen awake during the use of whitelisted applications
+- ...all of this and more on KDE Plasma X11

 # Usage
-Upon loading up the official Artic base ISO, logging in, switching to the root user, and connecting to the internet, run:
+Upon loading up the official Artix base ISO (tested on weekly base images only), logging in, connecting to the internet, and switching to the root user, run:

 ```
 curl https://raw.githubusercontent.com/rwinkhart/artix-install-script/main/install.sh -o install.sh